-The Board's function is to maintain minimum standards for services provided by barbers, barber apprentices and barber schools.
+The Board's function is to maintain minimum standards for services provided by barbers, barber apprentices, barber instructors, barber shops, and barber schools.
 The Board's operations are funded primarily through license fees, license examination fees and other income.

 Financial Reporting Entity